mgrojo/ada-mode/readme.txt

-OpenToken Package Readme
+WisiToken Package Readme

-See Docs/opentoken.html for more info, including installation instructions.
+See Docs/wisitoken.html for more info, including installation instructions.

-OpenToken is useable in pure source form.
-There is a GNAT project file in Build/windows_release/opentoken.gpr.
+WisiToken is useable in pure source form.
+There is a GNAT project file in Build/windows_release/wisitoken.gpr.

-OpenToken is distributed under GPL version 3, with the GNAT modification that allows use in non-GPL projects.
+WisiToken is distributed under GPL version 3, with the GNAT modification that allows use in non-GPL projects.

-See the Examples and Test directories for examples of OpenToken applications.
+See the Examples and Test directories for examples of WisiToken applications.

-OpenToken is currently maintained by Stephen Leake; mailto:stephen_leake@stephe-leake.org.
+WisiToken is currently maintained by Stephen Leake; mailto:stephen_leake@stephe-leake.org.

-Submit bugs via the Debian Bug system http://bugs.debian.org/Bugs/, against the opentoken source package.

-Discussion about OpenToken is on the newsgroup comp.lang.ada.
+Discussion about WisiToken is on the newsgroup comp.lang.ada.